 “Time heals all wounds” is a particularly laughable phrase among people who are grieving.
 Time doesn’t heal all wounds; it just rolls in like a slow-motion tsunami and carries you off down the shore.
 Yes, you may find yourself removed from the extreme intensity of grief, but you’re also further from the physical reality of your loved one and a past where they could be heard, seen, and embraced.
 Time doesn’t heal all wounds; it simply creates a distance.
 And realistically, who wants to put distance between themselves and someone they love?

 On the other side of the paradox is the reality that so many roads still lead back to her.
 Over time she has become a part of me, my children, and my family on a cellular level.
 Physically she is very gone, but psychologically she is everywhere.
 While both truths can make me sad, the latter brings me immense comfort.

 It’s been a while since I’ve written an emotional essay about my mother, but this time of year just gets to me.
 If you relate to nothing else that I’ve said here, I’m sure you can empathize with the annual grief-funk that so many of us experience.
 Some years just hit me worse than others.

 Twelve years after my mother’s death, I understand that the vulnerability to experience grief is always with me.
-Some days it lies dormant, and some days it becomes inflamed like emotional rheumatism.
+Some days, it lies dormant.
+Some days, it becomes inflamed like emotional rheumatism.
 Like a particular time of year, certain experiences flip a switch, and I am flooded with feelings of grief, nostalgia, yearning, and whatever else bubbles up to the surface.